-Talk and Discussion about Migration and Diversity in European Museums
+Talk and Discussion about Migration and Diversity in European Museums (with Video Recording)

 In many European countries, history is still told mononationally, often disregarding places and narratives of minority communities.
 This event placed various European museums – who play an active part in shaping commemorative cultures – at the heart of the discussion.